hashgraph/hedera-mirror-node/docs/database/bootstrap.md

 ---

-## Version Compatibility

-Before initializing your Mirror Node with the imported database, it's crucial to ensure version compatibility.

-**MIRRORNODE_VERSION File:**

-- In the database export data, there is a file named `MIRRORNODE_VERSION`.
-- This file contains the version of the Mirror Node at the time of the database export.

-**Importance:**

-- Your Mirror Node instance must be initialized with the **same version** as specified in the `MIRRORNODE_VERSION` file.
-- Using a different version may lead to compatibility issues and/or schema mismatches.

-**Action Required:**

-1. **Check the Mirror Node Version:**

-   - Open the `MIRRORNODE_VERSION` file:

-     ```bash
-     cat /path/to/db_export/MIRRORNODE_VERSION
-     ```

-   - Note the version number specified.

----

 ## Handling Failed Imports

 During the import process, the script generates a file named `import_tracking.txt`, which logs the status of each file import.
 Each line in this file contains the path and name of a file, followed by its import status: `NOT_STARTED`, `IN_PROGRESS`, `IMPORTED`, or `FAILED_TO_IMPORT`.